Agentic AI in voice bots: reactive vs proactive agents explained

 Let’s explore what this evolution really means.

-An Ai voice bot is an advanced Ai-driven software that processes spoken language in real-time to deliver human-like conversational experiences, using speech recognition, natural language understanding, and synthesis to handle queries autonomously—evolving from basic IVR into agentic systems that plan, act, and learn.
+An AI voice bot is an advanced AI-driven software that processes spoken language in real-time to deliver human-like conversational experiences, This is the foundation of agentic voice AI systems that go beyond traditional automation, using speech recognition, natural language understanding, and synthesis to handle queries autonomously—evolving from basic IVR into agentic systems that plan, act, and learn.

 In practice, they shine in e-commerce (alerting stock drops), healthcare (medication nudges spotting issues), and travel (flagging delays with rebook options) transforming from passive responders to prescient partners that foresee needs.